OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 ### Use the "Secure" Cookie Flag

 All cookies should be marked with the "[Secure](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies)" attribute, which instructs the browser to only send them over encrypted HTTPS connections, in order to prevent them from being sniffed from an unencrypted HTTP connection.
-This is important even if the website does not listen on HTTP (port 80), as an attacker performing an active man in the middle attack could present a spoofed webserver on port 80 to the user in order to steal their cookie.
+This is important even if the website does not listen on HTTP (port 80), as an attacker performing an active man in the middle attack could present a spoofed web server on port 80 to the user in order to steal their cookie.

 ### Prevent Caching of Sensitive Data